-Use the plus icon at the end of the suggestion row, to add the suggestion as a new security control and include it in the table above.
+Use the plus icon (+) at the end of the suggestion row, to add the suggestion as a new security control and include it in the table above.
 You can edit the Name, API and Type fields inline before adding it.
+After you add the security control, select the name and verify that the security control is applied to the correct application rules.

-Use the Delete icon to delete the suggestion.
-Contrast doesn't repeat suggestions, so once it's deleted, an API is never suggested again.
+Use the Delete icon ($\widehat{\blacksquare}$) to delete the suggestion.
+Contrast doesn't repeat suggestions, so once iyou delete it, an API is never suggested again.
 There is no way to view historical suggestions or get them back.